 Italian firm Elite has spent the last 40 years perfecting their range of cycling accessories, and they’ve shown no sign of slowing down with indoor training.
 Their training mat wins the prize for best design.

-Although it’s made from durable foam rubber, this mat’s for those who want a firm surface with little give.
+Although it’s made from durable foam rubber, it is for those who want a firm surface with little give.
 It’s appropriate for any indoor trainer, but considering its sizeable 70″ x 35″, it’s an especially good choice for heavier or larger footprint trainers.

 A hit for the Tacx trainer fans out there, this rollable mat can hold its own with any competitor.

-At 0.25″, it’s thicker than less comprehensive mats, helping it last longer, dampen noise and offer greater protection.
+At 0.25″, it’s thicker than most models, helping it last longer, dampen noise and offer greater protection.
 The foam rubber material is water-resistant, making cleaning simple and quick with an easy wipe-down.

 The tough material is flexible enough to be easily and quickly rolled up for storage.
 Between that and the durable foam, you should find yourself cutting noise and saving your floors for a long time to come.